 You will see him on BBC News reporting live from the red carpet at the Bafta video games awards, answering viewers' cyber-security questions, and going hands-on with the latest gadgets for the BBC's flagship tech show Click.

 He produces reports for television, radio and online.

-Before joining BBC News in 2015, he worked as a self-shooting and editing video journalist on Newsround - the BBC's news programme for children.
+Before focusing on technology, Chris was a self-shooting and editing video journalist on Newsround - the BBC's news programme for children.

-He likes ramen, playing pool, guitar, swimming and video games.
+He likes ramen, playing guitar, swimming and video games.

 To get in touch email

 Investigating the viral online 'cooking hacks' that don't actually work